Makes: 1 (9-inch) pie, or 8 to 10 servings

 Browning butter (as opposed to just melting it) is one of those simple adjustments that make the ordinary extraordinary.
-We changed the classic butterscotch pie by letting the butter and sugar cook longer and therefore give the whole pie a toasty, nutty flavor that balances the sweetness of the caramel.
+We changed the classic butterscotch pie by letting the butter and sugar cook longer to give the whole pie a toasty, nutty flavor that balances the sweetness of the caramel.

-You’ll need parchment paper or aluminum foil and pie weights to line and weigh down the crust so that it doesn’t puff up while cooking.
-If you don’t have pie weights or forgot to get them, just use some dried beans.
+What to buy: You’ll need parchment paper or aluminum foil and pie weights to line and weigh down the crust so that it doesn’t puff up while cooking.
+If you don’t have pie weights, just use some dried beans.

 Beverage pairing: Hétszölö Tokaji Aszú 3 Puttonyos, Hungary.
 You don’t have to pronounce it, just drink it.
 Hungarian Tokaji is some of the richest sweet wine in the world, though this isn’t the richest style.
 Still, its flavors of dried fruit, nuts, honey, and brown sugar will complement the pie to create an intense, rich combination.

 These cookies have a rich, buttery flavor and a toffeelike sweetness.Read

 Browned butter and dark brown sugar add deep butterscotch flavors to this nutty blondie.Read